portable antennas

 -

-The actual behaviour of the antenna is shown in the VSWR curve, which represents the true electrical response of the model.
+The actual behaviour of the modelled antenna is shown in the VSWR curve, which represents the true electrical response of the model, with

 -

-This mirrors the real-world process of trimming an antenna to resonance.
+This closely mirrors the real-world process of physically trimming an antenna to resonance.

 -